ByerN/node-games-localisation/README.md

 # How to test your changes in the game?
 You can edit both the translation files and the config file in the game.
 Fonts are in the "fonts" folder.

+# Steam Store page translations
+Starting with Node Crown, there is also the Steam store page translation JSON in a separate file: https://github.com/ByerN/node-games-localisation/tree/main/store-page